rafaqz/Photosynthesis.jl/README.md

 into the code for keyword argument constructors that would build it.

-# Issues

-## Tests
+# Tests

+Currently this package has extensive tests against the original formaultions in the MAESPA package.
+The diffrences between 32bit and 64bit usually breaks parity in anwsers when some value get to the extreme end of ranges, such as above 50 degrees C.

+The Jarvis model is not tested, as it is not included in Maespa.
+The outer loops of the Tuzet model are also not yet tested.
+Please put in an issue if you would like to use the Tuzet model.

-Currently this package has _no real tests_, as there were none for the original Fortran.
-Instead it tests against the original formulations.
-Many of these test pass.
-But Tuzet, Jarvis, and EMAX models are as yet untested.
+There are, however _no real unit tests_, as there were none for the original Fortran.

-While very few photosynthesis models actually have tests, we should work towards Photosynthesis.jl being properly tested so that we know that formulations do what we intend them to.

-## Non-functional variables struct

-Temp variables are written directly to a variables struct.
-This could be replaced with a functional style where variables are rebuilt and explicitly updated.
-This would mean that the package can be used on GPUs, and so the updating of state flow is easier to follow.
+It would, of course be good to write them, but beyond the current scope of writing this package.

 # Credits